jimbro1000/DragonRevX4KSEdition/README.md

 rules for video in the paging scheme.
-The clear operations are largely redundant in the revised scheme since the same can be achieved by writing 0 to the _set_ address.
+The clear operations are largely redundant in the revised scheme since the same can be achieved by writing 0 to the *set* address.

 The behaviour of R is modified so that 0 is the default 0.89MHz operation, 1 is the "safe" address dependent fast mode, 2 is double speed of 1.88MHz (requires a MC68B09 or HD6309), and 3 is quad speed of 3.57MHz (only possible with a HD63C09 CPU).

-Revised V table
+__Revised V table__:
 | V0-3 | /X | /Y | Behaviour on HS | Notes |
 | ---- | -- | -- | --------------- | ----- |
 | 0000 | 1  | 12 | clear B1-4 | Alpha |